Do you ever get tired of looking at that drawer full of old cell phones?

 1. Inspect your phone

 First, you need to inspect your phone for damages.
 Be honest.
 Does your phone have water damage?
-You can check this by taking out the battery and determining if it has changed color.
+You can check this by taking out the battery and determining if the LDI (Liquid Damage Indicator) has changed color.

 You should also inspect the charger outlet and headphone jack to see if there is any damage or discoloration.
-Certain phones, like iPhones, don't have a battery for you to inspect.
-Instead, check the tiny sim card slot for discoloration.
+Certain devices, like the Apple iPhone and iPad, don't offer a way to check the battery.
+Instead, check the tiny SIM card slot for discoloration.

 If there is obvious physical damage, you should make a note of that as well.
-Some facilitators will require you send pictures and some won't.
+Some buyers will require you to send pictures and some won't.
 If necessary, take pictures of the damage and tell the buyer everything you know about your device.

 Phone Assessment Scale